deno-plc/vite-plugin-deno/README.md

 This plugin injects a custom rollup resolver at the earliest stage possible (even before the builtin fs loader) which catches nearly every import.

-Instead of letting vite resolve the imports the plugin consults the Deno CLI (`deno info --json`).
+Instead of letting Vite resolve the imports the plugin consults the Deno CLI (`deno info --json`).
 This ensures that all imports link to exactly the same files Deno would use (including import mapping).

 Additionally the plugin contains a Node.js/NPM compatible resolver (including probing and package.json exports), because